Sweating and Migraine Treatments

 Focal hyperhidrosis is the more common type involving excessive sweating on the feet, hands and, in about 30-40% of cases, the armpits.
 The face may also be affected, but less often.
 Even less common is gustatory hyperhidrosis, when sweating on the face is triggered by hot or spicy food.
 Neurotoxin injection treatment is recommended for the treatment of focal hyperhidrosis, affecting the armpits ( axillary hyperhidrosis) when other forms of treatment have not worked.

 Generalised hyperhidrosis affects the whole body.
 It is much less common and is usually caused by another illness such as an infection, diabetes or when the thyroid gland is overactive.
-The excessive sweating usually stops when the illness is treated.
+Excessive sweating usually stops when the illness is treated.

-Tim Smith receives a Botox injection from Dr. Ib Odderson in Bellevue, Wash.
+Tim Smith receives a BTX-A injection from Dr. Ib Odderson in Bellevue, Wash.